maritatsuko/ot-harjoitustyo/dokumentaatio/vaatimusmaarittely.md

 ## Purpose of the application
 The user can use the app to keep track of all the clothing items they own by uploading pictures.
 The app can be used by multiple registered users.
+Currently all users can upload, edit, and see the same pieces in the same closet.

 ## Basic functionality
 ### Before signing in